aaronrancsik/prismedia/README.md

 Options:
-  -f, --file=STRING Path to the video file to upload in mp4 --name=NAME  Name of the video to upload. (default to video filename) -d, --description=STRING  Description of the video. (default: default description) -t, --tags=STRING  Tags for the video. comma separated.
+  -f, --file=STRING Path to the video file to upload in mp4 --name=NAME  Name of the video to upload. (default to video filename) --debug  Trigger some debug information like options used (default: no) -d, --description=STRING  Description of the video. (default: default description) -t, --tags=STRING  Tags for the video. comma separated.
-                     WARN: tags with space and special characters (!, ', ", ?, ...)
+                     WARN: tags with punctuation (!, ', ", ?, ...)
-                           are not supported by Mastodon to be published from Peertube use mastodon compatibility below -c, --category=STRING  Category for the videos, see below. (default: Films) --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING  Choose between public, unlisted or private. (default: private)
+                           are not supported by Mastodon to be published from Peertube -c, --category=STRING  Category for the videos, see below. (default: Films) --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING  Choose between public, unlisted or private. (default: private)